Jieiku/abridge/README.md

 - search_index.en.js: search index generated by zola at each build for elasticlunr.
 - elasticlunr.min.js: search library for client side searching.
+- search.js: to make use of elasticlunr from our sites search box for both suggestions and the results page.
+- search_facade.js: used to dynamically load a bundle containing all search related js ONLY when the search box is clicked. (on-demand)
 - email.js: uses javascript to obfuscate your real email address for the mail icon at the bottom of the page.
-- search.js: to make use of elasticlunr from our sites search box for both suggestions and the results page.
-- search_facade.js: used to dynamically load a bundle containing all search related js ONLY when the search box is clicked.
 - codecopy.js: add a Copy Button to code blocks, to copy contents of the code block to clipboard.
 - theme.js: very tiny script to facilitate local storage for the theme switcher. (never bundle, gets loaded separate)
 - theme_button.js: tiny script for the theme switcher function when you click the theme switch button.
 - prestyle.js: Used to preload css files `<link rel="preload"` - this script changes these to `<link rel="stylesheet"` once the page has finished loading, this allows us to load stylesheets for external fonts, fontawesome, or katex in a non blocking fashion.

-js_bundle is set to a javascript file with a bundle of multiple javascript files, this allows us to serve fewer javascript files (only the search index and the bundle).
-Included are a few of the likely most commonly used combinations, but you can generate these yourself using uglifyjs if you need to, there are examples in the config.toml, eg:
+js_bundle is set to a javascript file with a bundle of multiple javascript files, this allows us to serve fewer javascript files (only the search index and the bundle, or if using the facade all the js related features minus the search related files).
+Included are a few of the likely most commonly used combinations, but you can generate any combination of js features into a bundle yourself using uglifyjs if you need to, there are examples in the config.toml (or in package.json), eg:

 `uglifyjs prestyle.js theme_button.js elasticlunr.min.js search.js -c -m -o abridge-nofacade.min.js`